Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 Cooking method

-1. Fry grouse and chop the pulp.
+1. Fry the hazel grouse and chop the pulp.

 2. Boil the tongue and cut into equal pieces.